 A network switch allows simultaneous transmission of multiple packets via non-crossbar switching.
 This means that it can partition a network more efficiently than bridges or routers.
-The switch has, therefore, been recognized as one of the most important building blocks for today's networking technology.
+These switches have, therefore, been recognized as one of the most important building blocks for today's networking technology.